thboutet/STAGE-M1/README.md

 source ~/.bashrc
 ```
 > [!WARNING]
 > Funannotate will often produce bugs.
 The only way to train him I found is to reused the gff file produced by augustus.
-(When I gave him the protein training file he predicted only a hundred genes).
+(When I gave him the protein training file he predicted only a hundred genes or don't run).

 ```
 gtf2gff3 --cfg augustus/result_E.cuniculi_augustus.gff augustus/result_E.cuniculi_augustus.gff > augustus/cuniculi_out.gff3